Post

 This post was translated with AI assistance — let me know if anything sounds off!

-From south to north, use the VISIT BUSAN PASS to explore beautiful sights and enjoy delicious food, starting your exclusive Busan journey.
+From south to north, use the VISIT BUSAN PASS to explore beautiful sights and savor delicious food, starting your own Busan journey.

 Background

-Last year, during the 2024 “Second Visit to Kyushu 9-Day Free Travel, Entering via Busan→Hakata Cruise”, I entered from Busan, South Korea, then took a ship to Fukuoka, Japan.
-That time, I only spent a morning in Busan, briefly visiting Haedong Yonggungsa Temple and Haeundae; this July–August, with some free time at work, I set out again to explore Busan more deeply, this time with my equally free-spirited Pinkoi colleague Sean.
+Last year, during the 2024 “Second Visit to Kyushu 9-Day Free Travel, Entering via Busan→Hakata Cruise”, I entered Japan through Busan, South Korea, and took a ship to Fukuoka.
+That time, I only spent a morning in Busan, briefly visiting Haedong Yonggungsa Temple and Haeundae.
+This July–August, with some free time from work, I set out again to explore Busan more deeply, this time with my equally free-spirited Pinkoi colleague, Sean.

 Date: 2025/07/29–08/05